Triad (organised crime): Chinese government connections

-Due to their history of "patriotic" work in support of various political movements and factions, triads have long been reported to have connections to the Chinese Communist Party (CCP), often via its related united front groups.
+Triads have long been reported to have connections to the Chinese Communist Party, often via its related united front organisations.
 According to The Washington Post, the Chinese government has engaged in the "selective use or tolerance of criminal groups for geopolitical purposes.
 Mixing illicit activity and patriotism has become a hallmark of some Chinese organizations with overseas interests."
 Triad members have acted as agents of the party-state in achieving its political objectives of suppressing dissent, quelling protests and silencing, intimidating, and coercing critics both at home and abroad, particularly in Hong Kong, Taiwan, and countries with high concentrations of ethnic Chinese diaspora.
-Organized crime groups have provided the CCP with plausible deniability for political warfare efforts and influence within the certain grassroots communities.
-According to Martin Purbrick, the CCP "recognised the benefit of triads as part of their United Front activities to neutralise opposition."
+Organised crime groups have provided the Chinese Communist Party with plausible deniability for political warfare efforts and influence within the certain grassroots communities.
+According to Martin Purbrick, the Chinese Communist Party "recognised the benefit of triads as part of their United Front activities to neutralise opposition."
 This was demonstrated through the involvement of triads in the 2019 Yuen Long attack against pro-democracy protestors in Hong Kong in 2019.
 Hong Kong police were subsequently accused of collusion with triad criminal syndicates due to the notable absence of officers at the time of the scene despite heavy police presence at protest events in weeks prior.
-The activities of triads are enabled by both local government corruption and law enforcement authorities who turn a blind eye to criminal behavior when influenced by the seniority of corrupt officials out of political convenience.
-In mainland China, triad groups have worked with local CCP officials.
-In Taiwan, triad figure Chang An-lo founded the Chinese Unification Promotion Party, a pro-CCP political party.
+The activities of triads are enabled by both local government corruption and law enforcement authorities who turn a blind eye to criminal behaviour when influenced by the seniority of corrupt officials out of political convenience.
+In mainland China, triad groups have worked with local Chinese Communist Party officials.
+In Taiwan, triad figure Chang An-lo founded the Chinese Unification Promotion Party, a pro-Chinese-government political party.

-A 2022 Organized Crime and Corruption Reporting Project (OCCRP) identified connections between key triad figures linked to Wan Kuok-koi and CCP united front political influence operations in Palau.
-In 2023, a ProPublica investigation found that the leadership of certain Chinese police overseas service stations have ties to organized crime.
+A 2022 Organized Crime and Corruption Reporting Project (OCCRP) identified connections between key triad figures linked to Wan Kuok-koi and Chinese Communist Party united front political influence operations in Palau.
+In 2023, a ProPublica investigation found that the leadership of certain Chinese police overseas service stations have ties to organised crime.

-In 2024, the OCCRP and The Age reported on connections between triad figures and the CCP's united front operations in the Pacific, particularly in Fiji.
+In 2024, the OCCRP and The Age reported on connections between triad figures and the Chinese Communist Party's united front operations in the Pacific, particularly in Fiji.